Share This Guide, Choose Your Platform!

 - Web browsing via one of the search engines.

-Further tasks to use your computer for
+Further tasks to use your new business computer for

 - Create invoices to send to your clients.
 You could use a Word or Excel template.
 Some software-type packages will also let you create invoices as part of their service.